by Mark Weinstein, Executive Director of Public Relations

 .
 Dyson’s appointment will begin in April.

 Dyson, currently serving as the dean of admissions for Word of Life Bible Institute in Pottersville, NY, has worked in Christian ministries since he earned his Bachelor of Arts degree in Bible from Cedarville University in 1998.
-He is currently pursuing a Master of Science degree in organizational leadership from the Philadelphia Biblical University.
+He is currently pursuing a Master of Science degree in organizational leadership from Cairn University.

 This position, recently created by Thomas White, president, will coordinate diversity issues from a biblical perspective with all university vice presidents.
 It will report to White, and Dyson is expected to help move Cedarville toward a more diverse approach in higher education and student recruitment.